Mikaela/mikaela.github.io/pages/some.markdown

 excerpt: "Links to my SOcial MEdia accounts and other accounts around the internet."
 ---

+*Notice on XMPP: I am not going to monitor any others than Diaspora & Kapsi accounts, if you wish to contact me using it, use either of those.*

 * [Bitbucket](http://bitbucket.org/Ciblia)
     * very silent, I am more active with GitHub…
 * [Diaspora](https://joindiaspora.con/u/ciblia)